OFFLINE-GmbH/oc-vite-plugin/README.md

 ## Workflow

-To use Vite in development, start the Vite server using the `vite` command.
+* To use Vite in development, start the Vite server using the `vite` command

-To build assets for production, use the `vite build` command.
+* To build assets for production, use the `vite build` command

 ### ⚠ IMPORTANT ⚠